kostiaborozdyh/transched-client/README.md

-# troleybus-schedule-client
+# transched-client

-> Client side of the Troleybus Schedule module
+Client side of the Transport Schedule project

 ## Build Setup